Information Communications Technician Apprenticeship Level 3 Standard

 Progression

-The impact of this course can support a learner’s progression which may include continuation onto a level 4 apprenticeship either the Network Engineer, Cyber Security Technologist, Software Developer programs, or development at work or within the Digital sector
+The impact of this course can support a learner’s progression which may include continuation onto a Level 4 apprenticeship, such as Network Engineer or Cyber Security Technologist or further software developer programs.

 Career Progression